cdapio/hydrator-plugins/core-plugins/docs/Script-transform.md

 Properties
 ----------
-**script:** Javascript defining how to transform one record into another.
+**script:** JavaScript defining how to transform one record into another.
 The script must implement a function called ``'transform'``, which takes as input a JSON object (representing the input record) and a context object (which encapsulates CDAP metrics and logger), and returns a JSON object that represents the transformed input.